alexcatMS/OfficeDocs-Enterprise/Enterprise/routing-with-expressroute.md

 - There's a 1:1 mapping between an ExpressRoute circuit and a customer s-key.

-- Each circuit can support up to 3 independent peering relationships (Azure Public peering, Azure Private peering, and Microsoft peering); Office 365 requires Microsoft peering.
+- Each circuit can support up to 2 independent peering relationships (Azure Private peering and Microsoft peering).
+Azure Private peering is used for Virtual network.
+Microsoft is used for Office 365, Dynamics 365 and Azure publics services (public IPs)

 - Each circuit has a fixed bandwidth that is shared across all peering relationships.